Skip to main content

 In Ireland, several departments and agencies work together to ensure that businesses and workers benefit from opportunities created by EU trade agreements:

-• The Department of Foreign Affairs (DFA) represents Ireland’s strategic interests in EU and global trade matters.
+• The Department of Foreign Affairs and Trade (DFAT) represents Ireland’s strategic interests in EU and global trade matters.

 • The Department of Enterprise, Tourism and Employment (DETE) supports businesses and monitors trade rules.